c3lang/c3-web/src/content/docs/Language Common/attributes.md

 Sets the calling convention, which may be ignored if the convention is not supported on the target.
 Valid arguments are `veccall`, `cdecl`, `stdcall`.

+\*Please note that on Windows, many calls are tagged `stdcall` in the C headers.
+However, this calling convention is only ever used on 32-bit Windows, and is a no-op on 64-bit Windows.

+### @compact

+*Used for: struct, union*

+When placed on a struct or union, it allows the value to be compared using `==` and `!=`.
+The restriction is that it may not have any padding, as if it had the `@nopadding` attribute.

+### @const

+*Used for: macro*

+This attribute will ensure that the macro is always compile time folded (to a constant).
+Otherwise, a compile time error will be issued.

 ### @deprecated

 *Used for: types, function, macro, global, const, member*

 Marks the particular type, global, const or member as deprecated, making use trigger a warning.

+### @dynamic

+*Used for: methods*

+Mark a method for dynamic invocation.
+This allows the method to be invoked through interfaces.

 ### @export